 Many women report that they have less cramps and less yeast infections after making the switch and while the evidence is anecdotal it’s definitely something to consider.

-Getting started with cloth pads
+Our Guide to Getting started with cloth pads

 Cloth pads will save money in the long run but the initial investment can put people off.
 Remember that you don’t need to swap all the pads in one go.
 It’s a good idea to buy them gradually which will give you an opportunity to try them out and decide how many of each size you will need for a full period depending on how heavy your period is throughout the cycle.
 This means you can spread the cost too.
 In the beginning you can alternate cloth pads with disposable until you’ve built up enough to last throughout your period.

 This varies depending on how heavy your period is, how long your cycle lasts for and how often you like to change your pad.
 Many women find that they need to change cloth pads less often.
 This can be because they are more absorbent than disposables and also they stay in place and feel comfy.
 If you’ve ever used pads with sticky wings you’ll know they can bunch up and start to feel ‘plasticy’.